 An undergraduate student can take 600 level graduate courses by submitting a petition.
 Seniors are often well-prepared for these courses, and are encouraged to consider them as technical or professional electives.
 However, undergraduate students are not allowed to take course numbered 700 or above.

-19.0 Can a student take courses outside of SU to count toward his/her degree?
+19.0 Can a student take courses outside of SU to count toward their degree?

 Yes, provided that the course credits and content are comparable to those of the SU course and that a petition is filed and approved.
 Also, the student must obtain a grade of C or better for the course to be transferable.
 Note that only the course credits but not the course grade, will be transferred.
 Courses taken outside of SU will not be used to compute the student’s GPA, nor can they be used to flag any grades on the student’s transcript.

-20.0 Can a student enroll through University College (UC) to complete his/her degree?
+20.0 Can a student enroll through University College (UC) to complete their degree?

 No, unless the student has already spent at least eight semesters at SU as a full-time student.
 After completion of at least eight full semesters at SU, students who need to register for eleven or less credits to complete their degree requirements can petition to enroll at UC and pay UC tuition on a per-credit basis.
-However, doing so means the student will lose his/her full time status, which may affect the terms of his/her financial aid eligibility for family health insurance and other benefits.
+However, doing so means the student will lose their full-time status, which may affect the terms of their financial aid eligibility for family health insurance and other benefits.